brenoimatos/credit-decision/README.md

 This section provides a quick start guide on how to get the project up and running on your local machine.

-### Project Structure

-Here is a simplified structure of the project to help you understand its organization:

 ### Environment Variables